Europa League last-16 draw: When is it, fixtures, teams, how to watch on TV & live stream | Goal.com

 The 2019-20 Europa League is heading towards the final stages and the last-16 participants will soon be known.

-Behemoths of European football such as Manchester United, Inter, Arsenal, Ajax and Benfica are hoping to continue their quest for continental glory - and also secure a precious route into the Champions League.
+Behemoths of European football such as Manchester United, Inter and Roma will continue their quest for continental glory - and also secure a precious route into the Champions League.

 Not long after the round of 32 comes to a close, UEFA will be conducting a draw to see which teams play each other in the next phase of the competition.